President's Export Council History

 7. Estimated Annual Operating Costs and Staff Years.
 The estimated annual operating cost of the PEC is approximately $167,000 which includes 1.3 person years of staff support.
 Members of the PEC and subordinate committees who are not otherwise paid a salary by the Federal Government shall receive no compensation from the United States by virtue of their service on the PEC, but may, upon their request, be allowed travel expenses, as authorized by 5 U.S.C.
 Sections 5701 et seq.

 8. Designated Federal Officer.
 The Under Secretary for International Trade, U.S. Department of Commerce, shall serve as the Executive Director of the PEC.
 The Under Secretary for International Trade shall designate an Executive Secretary, responsible for coordinating administrative and staff services, support and facilities for the PEC and its subordinate committees, from among the employees of the International Trade Administration.
 The Executive Secretary shall serve as the Designated Federal Officer (DFO).

 9. Estimated Number and Frequency of Meetings.
 The PEC shall meet semi-annually; however, additional meetings may be called at the discretion of the Secretary with the concurrence of the Chairman.
-Meeting dates and meeting agendas of the full committee shall be approved by the Executive Secretary with the concurrence of the Executive Director, the Secretary, and the Chairman.
-Meeting dates and meeting agendas of the subordinate committees shall be approved by the Executive Secretary with the concurrence of the Chairman of the subordinate committee.
+Meeting dates and meeting agendas of the full committee shall be reviewed by the Executive Secretary with the concurrence of the Executive Director, the Secretary, and the Chairman.
+Meeting dates and meeting agendas of the subordinate committees shall be reviewed by the Executive Secretary with the concurrence of the Chairman of the subordinate committee.